 Throughout Hudibras great emphasis is laid on the difference between profession and performance, outer seeming and inner reality.
 It would hardly be an exaggeration to say that in this poem every species of human folly and crime is represented as a species of hypocrisy.

-Although political satire is the most obvious `end' of Hudibras, therefore, Hazlitt was right when he remarked that Butler `could not, in spite of himself,
+Although political satire is the most obvious 'end' of Hudibras, therefore, Hazlitt was right when he remarked that Butler'could not, in spite of himself, narrow his mind

 And to party give up what was meant for mankind'.